flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 #### Navigraph Integration

 - Navigraph Account Link
-    - Wizard to connect your Navigraph Account with the flypad.
+    - Setup wizard to connect your Navigraph Account with the flypad.
 - Override SimBrief User ID
     - Allows you use a custom Simbrief User ID if do not with to connect your Navigraph account or override the existing account link.
 - Automatically Import SimBrief Data